aguirre/liri-node-app/README.md

 This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

-- Name of the venue
+- Name of the venue.
-- Venue location
+- Venue location.
-- Date of the Event (use moment to format this as "MM/DD/YYYY")
+- Date of the Event.

 ### Exampe of Bands in Town API Lookup: